jupyter/docker-stacks/docs/using/common.md

 You can pass [Jupyter server options](https://jupyter-server.readthedocs.io/en/latest/operators/public-server.html) to the `start-notebook.sh` script when launching the container.

-1. For example, to secure the Notebook server with a custom password hashed using `IPython.lib.passwd()` instead of the default token, you can run the following (this hash was generated for `my-password` password):
+1. For example, to secure the Notebook server with a [custom password](https://jupyter-server.readthedocs.io/en/latest/operators/public-server.html#preparing-a-hashed-password) hashed using `notebook.auth.security.passwd()` instead of the default token, you can run the following (this hash was generated for `my-password` password):

    ```bash